ETH-NEXUS/nexus-app-stack-contrib/README.md

 ### Docker Compose

-Integrate the following lines in your Docker Compose file version 3.9:
+Integrate the following lines into your Docker Compose file by adding them under the service such as "api" or "ui" where you want to use the NEXUS app stack code.

 ```
-version: "3.9"

-services:
-  service1:
     build:
       args:
         ENVIRONMENT: "Production" # Only needs to be defined in your Docker Compose production file.